damonkelley/webapp-demo/README.md

 $ cd webapp-demo
 $ docker build -t damonkelley/demo .
 ```
-Use whatever namimg convention you like instead of `damonkelley/demo`
+Use whatever naming convention you like instead of `damonkelley/demo`

 ##### Run the image in the foreground
 ```sh